Surface Studio 3: Release date, everything we know, and what we’re hoping for

 The Surface Studio had sixth-gen processors, while the Surface Studio 2 had seventh-gen chips.
 Obviously, the Surface Studio 3 should have something substantially newer.
 It’s unclear if it would have current 11th-gen CPUs, or if Microsoft would stay a generation behind with 10th-gen, but that’s still a big leap.
 The current Surface Studio has a CPU so old that Microsoft had to change the Windows 11 requirements for it.

 It’s also worth noting that previous generations of the product have used mobile processors.
 They’re 45W H-series processors, which are typically found in gaming laptops and mobile workstations.
 I’d love to see an actual desktop processor in the Surface Studio 3, and it’s certainly a possibility.
-We know that Microsoft is redesigning the Surface Book in a way that would give it room to move from a 15W U-series CPU to the beefier H-series chip, so perhaps it will do something similar for the Surface Studio.
+Microsoft redesigned the Surface Book (with the Surface Laptop Studio) in a way that would give it room to move from a 15W U-series CPU to a beefier H35-series chip, so perhaps it will do something similar for the Surface Studio.

 The GPU should get a solid bump as well.
 The original Surface Studio maxed out with an NVIDIA GeForce GTX 980M with 4GB GDDR5, and the Surface Studio 2 boosted that to a GTX 1070.
 Perhaps the Surface Studio 3 could be the first to include RTX graphics.